-In a full length commentary, director Franklin talks about making the picture guided by filmmaker Daniel Kremer.
+In his full length commentary director Franklin talks about making the picture guided by filmmaker Daniel Kremer.
 It’s a good track, suggested by events on screen.
 We learn how certain actors were found (like Jerry Adler) and are told about various production problems.
 Franklin knows he made a superior picture and has some theories why it didn’t find its audience.
-But he bears no ill will to anyone, even the publicists whose ad campaign sold the film as a comedy.
+But he bears no ill will to anyone, not even the publicists whose ad campaign sold the film as a comedy.
 I’m likely the last one to find out, and was surprised when actor Jared Harris was identified as Richard Harris’s son.
 Now we know who to cast in a remake of Major Dundee.

 The one video extra is a trailer (along with several other trailers).
 I think the answer to the film’s bad performance is right there.
 The Public Eye is a hard movie to explain to audiences, but the trailer makes no impact at all.
 It doesn’t misrepresent the movie, but it also doesn’t give us any pressing reason to see it.
 Presenting Pesci as a heroic nice-guy leading man would have been the way to go … even though that angle isn’t 100% accurate.
 Remember Bob Hoskins in Mona Lisa?
 We cared because we wanted Hoskins to survive and get the girl.